 If your child seems more difficult to get to entertain themselves turn it into a game.
 Have your child pick something.
 One activity from among their toys and crafts that they can do alone (you are nearby of course).
 Set a timer for 15 to 30 minutes and have them play with that item letting them know you are right there just not actively playing with them.
 You can even do this daily so you can get something done.

-Another option is to provide preschool time at home for your child.
+Another thing you can do is to provide preschool time at home for your child.

 Here are some great home preschool programs